isaacnmm/pestpolicy-hugo2XX/content/posts/does-acetone-remove-paint/index.md

 ###  2.Cleaning with Acetone

 Acetone is s regular degreaser and cleaner for most industries and labs.
-You'll also find acetone as a critical ingredient in your [fingernail polish](https://pestpolicy.com/does-nail-polish-remover-remove-paint/) that'll remove cyanoacrylate (CA) and epoxy adhesives.
+You'll also find acetone as a critical ingredient in your [fingernail polish](https://pestpolicy.com/does-nail-polish-remover-remove-paint/)that'll remove cyanoacrylate (CA) and epoxy adhesives.

 Besides the cleaning role, you can also use the same Acetone to remove resinous oils on rosewood and teak, among other oily woods - it'll worm better than denatured alcohol or naphtha.
 Acetone is considered to be water-miscible.